gillian-guide/gillian-guide.github.io/docs/optimization.en.md

     * For Linux users using Proton, only apply [configuration](#configuration), since Proton already uses DXVK.
 !!! warning "Prerequisites"
     * Make sure your [drivers](#drivers) are up-to-date.
     * Make sure your PC meets the [DXVK requirements](https://github.com/doitsujin/dxvk/wiki/Driver-support "DXVK's GitHub Wiki") or at least the [Legacy DXVK Requirements](https://github.com/doitsujin/dxvk/wiki/Driver-support#dxvk-1103 "DXVK's GitHub Wiki") - preferably the recommended versions.
 Most 2015 and newer GPUs should support the normal version, and 2012-2014 GPUs should support the legacy version, but you can use [GPU-Z](https://www.techpowerup.com/download/gpu-z/ "TechPowerUp GPU-Z")'s Advanced - Vulkan tab to check for yourself.
 The Legacy version will have less performance and may have more bugs.
-    * Intel iGPU's only support the Legacy version `1.10.1`.
+    * Some Intel iGPU's only support the Legacy version `1.10.1`.
     * Disable `Shader Pre-caching` in :material-steam:Steam `Settings` - `Downloads` tab.

 ??? warning "ENB Support"